Richard Hodgson (parapsychologist): Eusapia Palladino

 In the Cambridge sittings the results proved disastrous for her mediumship.
 During the séances Palladino was caught cheating in order to free herself from the physical controls of the experiments.
 Palladino was found liberating her hands by placing the hand of the controller on her left on top of the hand of the controller on her right.
 Instead of maintaining any contact with her, the observers on either side were found to be holding each other's hands and this made it possible for her to perform tricks.
 Hodgson had observed Palladino free a hand to move objects and use her feet to kick pieces of furniture in the room.
 Because of the discovery of fraud, the British SPR investigators such as Henry Sidgwick and Frank Podmore considered Palladino's mediumship to be permanently discredited and because of her fraud she was banned from any further experiments with the SPR in Britain.

 In 1898, Myers was invited to a series of séances in Paris with Charles Richet.
-In contrast to the previous séances in which he had observed fraud he claimed to have observed convincing phenomena.
+In contrast to the previous séances in which he had observed fraud he said to have observed convincing phenomena.
 Sidgwick reminded Myers of Palladino's trickery in the previous investigations as "overwhelming" but Myers did not change his position.
 This enraged Hodgson, then editor of SPR publications to ban Myers from publishing anything on his recent sittings with Palladino in the SPR journal.
 Hodgson was convinced Palladino was a fraud and supported Sidgwick in the "attempt to put that vulgar cheat Eusapia beyond the pale."
 It wasn't until the 1908 sittings in Naples that the SPR reopened the Palladino file.